sfc-gh-trsmith/gnn_supply_chain_risk/solution_presentation/Supply_Chain_Risk_Intelligence.md

 ## The Data (At a Glance)

-The solution fuses two data streams into a knowledge graph that reveals what your ERP cannot see.
+The solution fuses internal ERP data with external trade intelligence into a knowledge graph that reveals what your ERP cannot see.

 ![Data Architecture](images/data_architecture.svg)
 *Internal ERP data forms the backbone; external trade intelligence fills in the hidden Tier-2+ relationships.*

-- **Domains.** Vendors (Tier-1 suppliers), Materials (parts and BOMs), Regions (geographic risk factors), Trade Data (bills of lading linking shippers to consignees).
+- **Domains:** Vendors (Tier-1 suppliers), Materials (parts and BOMs), Regions (geographic risk factors), Trade Data (bills of lading linking shippers to consignees).

-- **Freshness.** Batch ingestion for ERP data; continuous refresh for trade intelligence via Snowflake Marketplace.
-Risk scores update when the GNN notebook executes.
+- **Freshness:** Batch ingestion for ERP data; continuous refresh for trade intelligence via Snowflake Marketplace.

-- **Trust.** All data stays within Snowflake's governance boundary.
-Role-based access controls protect sensitive supplier financials and trade patterns.
+- **Trust:** All data stays within Snowflake's governance boundary with role-based access controls.

-- **Production-ready enrichment.** See [Snowflake Marketplace: Real-World Data Integration](#snowflake-marketplace-real-world-data-integration) below for specific data providers that power the Tier-2+ inference engine.

 | Data Source | Type | Purpose |
 |-------------|------|---------|